kurt-caves/browser-engineering/progress.md

 - how do we send multiple requests?
 10/03/24
 - we can keep the connection alive using "keep-alive" and only reading the specific amount of bytes given to use from the
+- putting a pause on this because I dont totally understand it

+#1-7 Redirects